-Click to go back
+Click to go back Back

-San Francisco CA Trolley Coach
+San Francisco CA

-San Francisco Municipal Railway (SFMR) (Muni)
+San Francisco Municipal Railway (SFMR) (MUNI)

-Click to go forward
+Click to go forward Forward

 Back in the streetcar era, Onondaga Street, between Mission and Ocean, was used for Line 12 and for Mission cars going to and from Geneva Carhouse.
 Starting in 1945, and continuing even after Mission trolleys quit on January 16, 1949, the tracks were used by alternate K-Ingleside "Iron Monsters" until October 11, 1952, when the rails east of San Jose Avenue were closed.